markglibres/dotnetcore-service-template/README.md

 This layer should not contain any business specific logic.

-This also implements the application services such as integration event service with Azure Service Bus.
+This also implements the integration services such as integration event service with Azure Service Bus.

 This layer depends on Application and Domain.